 Gorman interprets the "blue marble" of earth in her Earthrise poem as a "true marvel", a home for our community, and she stresses the extreme need for us to take proper care of our home--all of us.

-I try to understand Earthrise as an example of what art theorist might call "sublime art":
+I try to understand Earthrise the photograph as an example of what art theorists might call "sublime art":

 Sublime art is meant to shake the viewer, to instill fear, and remind them of their own fragile mortality.
-Burke wrote about a "terrible sublimity" linked to notions of death, powerlessness, and annihilation and in doing so, like Longinus, likened it to the vast, uncontrollable, unknowable ocean.
+[Edmund] Burke wrote about a "terrible sublimity" linked to notions of death, powerlessness, and annihilation and in doing so, like Longinus, likened it to the vast, uncontrollable, unknowable ocean.
 Artists such as Turner and Claude Joseph Vernet translated this in their depictions of shipwrecks, which pose not just fear of death but the fear of the unknown presented by drowning.

 During his flight, when Pard was asked who is doing the driving, he responded: "I think Isaac Newton is doing most of the driving now."
 Like earth's inhabitants, the Apollo VIII astronauts only had so much control over their flight.
 As David Bowie wrote for his song, "Space Oddity":